landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 The maps are available for any members to access on the R drive.
 This data is also available to the public via Scholars Archive (https://ir.library.oregonstate.edu/concern/datasets/b3d8tfccd).
 No additional maps are planned for this project.

 ### B) Data storage
-Datasets will be shared with the OSU faculty, team members, and students through the R-drive (R:\projects\BrBoMaster).
+Datasets will be shared with the OSU faculty, team members, and students through the R-drive (R:\BrBoMaster).
+Remote access to this drive will be provided to Diane Dunning and to any other member upon request.
+The identified wetlands survey dataset will not be on the R drive and will only be made available by Diane Dunning if she deems it appropriate.

 ### C) Confidentiality